aleksei-berezkin/typique/docs/MonoreposAndSharedCode.md

 ## Shipping a Library

-A library is similar to workspace subproject, with some additional measures possible.
+A library is similar to a workspace subproject, with a few additional considerations:

-- Make sure to import only lib output files (`.d.ts`, `.js`), not `.ts` files
+- Make sure to import only the library’s output files (`.d.ts`, `.js`), not its `.ts` sources
-- Use [naming options](./docs/Configuration.md#namingoptions) with somewhat long prefixes or suffixes
+- Use [naming options](./docs/Configuration.md#namingoptions) with sufficiently long prefixes or suffixes
-- Consider using [perFileCss](./Configuration.md#perfilecss) to allow tree-shaking
+- Consider using [`perFileCss`](./Configuration.md#perfilecss) to enable tree-shaking